 From kerosene to gasoline, an 1892 Wayne Oil Tank & Pump Company dispenser preserves petroleum history.

-Wayne D. Lease of White Salmon, Washington, owns an 1892 self-measuring pump designed to dispense kerosene.
-His pump was one of just 50 manufactured by the Wayne Oil Tank & Pump Company during its first year of business in Wayne, Indiana.
-Lease, who has researched pump’s manufacturing history, owns the rare petroleum technology artifact.
+Wayne Lease of White Salmon, Washington, owns a rare 1892 self-measuring pump originally designed to dispense kerosene.
+His pump is one of only 50 manufactured by the Wayne Oil Tank & Pump Company during its first year of business in Ft.
+Wayne, Indiana.

 Original 1892 Wayne Oil Tank Company pump.